South Australian Consolidated Acts

 "mentally incapacitated person" means a person with a mental incapacity;

-"person to whom the proceedings relate", in relation to any proceedings before the Board or a court, means the person who has or is alleged to have a mental incapacity or mental illness, or the protected person, as the case may be;
+"person to whom the proceedings relate", in relation to any proceedings before the Tribunal or a court, means the person who has or is alleged to have a mental incapacity or mental illness, or the protected person, as the case may be;

 "prescribed treatment" means—